dis-co/disco/README.md

 DISCO is a next generation live performance framework to interconnect and control software systems.
 DISCO is designed to meet the rapidly evolving needs of live media productions with a focus on realtime content creation.
 With its roots as a vj-software it is designed to provide the most versatile way to control and operate even complex techincal setups.

-# Download
+## Download

 You can [download](https://ci.appveyor.com/project/disco/disco/build/artifacts) current builds from AppVeyor.
 Note: these builds are from HEAD of master branch.

-# Installation

-## Prerequisites
+## Installation Windows

+**Prerequisites**

 * GIT
 * Bonjour \(optional\)

-**Windows**

-* Download the latest build from the Github Repository [https://github.com/dis-co/disco](https://github.com/dis-co/disco)
+* Download and extract the latest build from the Github Repository [https://github.com/dis-co/disco](https://github.com/dis-co/disco)
-* extract archive

-### First Steps
+** initial installation**
+you only need to do this once!

+* create empty workspace folder at c:\disco
+* run disco\disco.exe setup
+* select network adapter (make sure that it is set to fixed ip adress)
+* enter multicast group (press *enter* for default)
+* enter machine name (press *enter* for default)
+* enter path to DISCO Asset folder (if your workspace is located at "c:\disco" you could just press *enter* for default)
+* enter path to DISCO log folder (if your workspace is located at "c:\disco" you could just press *enter* for default)
+* enter path to DISCO workspace folder (the fault location is "c:\disco" press *enter* for default)
+* check setting and confirm settings

-First you have to make sure that at least one DISCO DSM Service is running.
+First you have to make sure that at least one DISCO DSM Service is .
 To do so you could either start DISCO using the scripts

 **Start DISCO using scripts**